SalifD-EE/pomocube_prototype1/README.md

 At a low level like this, we’re reading more or less from the oscillator (likely with a bunch of stuff simplified by the Arduino platform), which cannot be stopped.
 If you pause for 30 seconds, millis() now has 30 seconds more than what you’re expecting.
 So all you need to do is take those 30 seconds away from millis(), and you’re back to the exact state you were in before pausing.

 Even while implementing this, I ran into some issues.
 The time added back made no sense.
-After some rudimentary debugging, I quickly realised that I need to keep a tally of not just one pause, but all the pauses until a new segment starts and the start time is reset to 0.
+After some rudimentary debugging, I quickly realized that I need to keep a tally of not just one pause, but all the pauses until a new segment starts and the start time is reset to 0.
 The total pause time needs to be reset to 0 at that point, too.
 And now, pausing works as it should.
 When it did, a rush of excitement and satisfaction coursed through my body and I whispered “motherf**ker” to myself.
 Here’s the updated FSM diagram: